cavrilionis/titanic/README.md

 - Try k-fold validation insted of train/test split
 - Try more classifiers in `GridSearchCV`
 - Try `RandomizedSearchCV` instead of `GridSearchCV`

+# Authors

+* **Christos Avrilionis** - *Initial work* - [cavrilionis](https://github.com/cavrilionis)

+See also the list of [contributors](https://github.com/cavrilionis/titanic/graphs/contributors) who participated in this project.

+# License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details